A friend recently asked me to take a look at his Ten-Tec Titan 425 Amplifier that had failed while he was using it on the air.

 So the original tubes might still be OK!

-Measuring further...Q1's emitter voltage was going up to 20V when I keyed the amplifier.
-Given the 4.7 ohm resistor-to-ground at its emitter, this did not seem possible.
+Q1's emitter voltage was going up to 20V when I keyed the amplifier.
+Given the 4.7 ohm resistor (R17) connected between Q1's emitter and ground, such a high voltage did not seem possible.
 I did a quick ohm-meter check and discovered R17 was no where near 4.7 ohms.

-But I figured better to be safe than sorry, so I replaced the single 4.7 ohm resistor with a parallel combination of 10 ohms and 9.1 ohms (4.76 ohms if perfect resistors -- measured to be 4.6 ohms), thereby doubling its power-handling capabilities.
+But I figured better to be safe than sorry, so I replaced the single 4.7 ohm resistor with a parallel combination of 10 ohms and 9.1 ohms (4.76 ohms if perfect resistors -- measured to be 4.6 ohms), thereby doubling R17's power-handling capabilities.

-I also noticed that the K9YC annotated schematic included a grid over-current protection circuit consisting of transistor Q7 whose base-emitter junction connected across R17 through a 470 ohms resistor.
-This circuit was not on this Titan's Input Bias PCB, so I added both the transistor and resistor, using a 2N3904 for Q7.
+I also noticed that the K9YC annotated schematic included a grid 'over-current protection' circuit consisting of transistor Q7 whose base-emitter junction connected across R17 through a 470 ohms resistor.

 Here's the final schematic of my repairs and modifications to the Input Bias board: